DjangoGirlsSeoul/cupcaketutorial/tutorial/en/getting_started.md

-# Getting Started 시작하기
+# Getting Started

-## Fork and clone this repository for Tutorial 이 튜토리얼을 찍고 내 리퍼지토리로 복사하세요.
+## Fork and clone this repository for Tutorial

-Press the fork button on the top right at this [link](https://github.com/djangogirlscodecamp/djangocupcakeshop) 오른쪽 위에 있는 Fork 버튼을 누른다
+Press the fork button on the top right at this [link](https://github.com/djangogirlscodecamp/djangocupcakeshop).

 ![](fork_djangocupcakeshop.png)

-Use git clone to copy code on your computer. git clone 사용하여
+Use git clone to copy code on your computer.

 ![](clone_djangocupcake.png)